 #!/opt/bin/perl -T instead of #!/opt/bin/perl

 This minimizes security problems by not allowing the program to use unchecked user input (external environment variables) in system calls.
-It requires more work to untaint a variable through pattern matching, but information on how to do so can be found in the the WWW Security FAQ (question 45).
+It requires more work to untaint a variable through pattern matching.
 Taint perl also requires you set your path at the beginning of the script: $ENV[PATH] = "/usr/bin"

 This is a subdirectory in your web direcory (~/web/cgi-bin).
 Scripts should have a .cgi extension and can be accessed by using the following URL structure: ~username/cgi-bin/script.cgi